tailcallhq/tailcallhq.github.io/docs/operators/const.md

 }
 ```

-The const operator will also validate the provided value at compile time to make sure that it matches the of the field.
-If the schema of the provided value doesn't match the type of the field, a descriptive error message is show on the console.
+The const operator also checks the provided value at compile time to ensure it matches the field's schema.
+If not, the console displays a descriptive error message.